Do I have to pay an "Exit Tax" ?

 Stay of taxation

-The stay upon request, which used to concern taxpayers transferring their residence to a non-European Economic Area country, now only applies, since 2019, to those transferring their residence to a country considered as non-cooperative or to a non-EU country or territory which has not concluded with France a tax treaty containing an administrative assistance clause to combat tax evasion and avoidance, or a mutual assistance agreement for the recovery of taxes (Act 2018-1317 of 28-12-2018 Art.
-112).
+The stay upon request, which used to concern taxpayers transferring their residence to a non-European Economic Area country, now only applies, since 2019, to those transferring their residence to a country considered as non-cooperative or to a non-EU country or territory which has not concluded a tax treaty containing an administrative assistance clause to combat tax evasion and avoidance, or a mutual assistance agreement for the recovery of taxes with France (Act no. 2018-1317 of 28 December 2018 Article 112).

-Please note : for transfers carried out from 22 November 2019 onwards, the request must be filed no later than 90 days prior to the transfer (Appendix II, Art.
-41 tervicies A of the French General Tax Code), instead of 30 days prior to the transfer.
+Please note: for transfers carried out from 22 November 2019 onwards, the request must be filed no later than 90 days prior to the transfer (Appendix III, Article 41 tervicies A of the French General Tax Code), instead of 30 days prior to the transfer.

 In the event of successive transfers to a country eligible for an automatic stay of taxation and then to a country eligible for an optional stay, a request may be made following the second transfer.
 It must be made at least 90 days prior to the second transfer.